Rabbi Cantor Jennifer Bern-Vogel

-A member of the American Conference of Cantors [ACC] Cantor Jennifer Bern-Vogel served Ohef Sholom Temple in Norfolk, Virginia, the largest and oldest reform congregation in southeastern Virginia from 1996-2009.
-Cantor Bern-Vogel feels blessed to have transitioned from one historic congregation to another – from east to west – and was honored to be part of the transitional team helping Congregation Emanu El relocate from San Bernardino to Redlands, which she has served since 2009.
+A thirty-year member of the American Conference of Cantors [ACC], Rabbi Cantor Bern-Vogel received her honorary doctorate from Hebrew Union College-Jewish Institute of Religion, in 2020.
+She served Ohef Sholom Temple in Norfolk, Virginia, the largest and oldest reform congregation in southeastern Virginia, from 1996-2009.
+Bern-Vogel feels blessed to have transitioned from one historic congregation to another – from east to west – and was honored to be part of the transitional team helping Congregation Emanu El relocate from San Bernardino to Redlands, which she has served since 2009.

 E-mail Cantor Bern-Vogel directly at cantorjenbv@emanuelsb.org